Do I need an MRI to diagnose a quadriceps tendon tear?

 I was advised that the results would be complete and available later in the day and that I would be informed by my orthopedic surgeon at my next doctor’s office visit.
 When I arrived back a few days later the doc advised me on what he assumed I had suffered at my first visit, that I not only tore my quadriceps tendon but I fully ruptured the sucker.
 He then told me about how former President Clinton had the same injury although his was only a partial tear.
 Great!
 Lucky me.

-Fast forward 6 years later I find myself in the same predicament (how in the hell???), but this time I get the privilege to get an MRI done on not only one leg, nope, this time I get both done.
+Fast forward 6 years later I find myself in the same predicament, but this time I get the privilege to get an MRI done on not only one leg, nope, this time I get both done.
 Thankfully Bellevue Bone & Joint upgraded and updated their MRI machine.
-The MRI unit they have now (pictured above) is what’s called an Open Extremity Unit which is helpful for people who suffer from getting claustrophobia.
+The MRI unit they have now (pictured above) is what’s called an Open Extremity Unit which is extremely helpful for people who suffer from claustrophobia.
 This was really helpful for me since I was able to just lie down and take a nap for 45 minutes before I had to get re-positioned again for my other leg to get scanned.